uoenoplab/xo/ceph/README.md

 ```bash
 pip3 install boto3
 ```
 Ensure `~/.aws/credentials` is created and configured.
 This should have already been prepared as part of `setup_ceph.md`.
-The same credentials can be used for both Rados Gateway and `xo-server` because `xo-server` does not implement authentication currently and will simply ignore it.
+The same credentials can be used for both Rados Gateway and XO object gateway because XO object gateway does not implement authentication currently and will simply ignore it.

 5. Run the `create_buckets.py` in this repo to create buckets storing sizes of different objects.
 Changh the `[8, 16, 32, 64, 256, 1024, 2048, 4096]` array in the code for other sizes.
 Change the `endpoint_url` in the code to point to your gateway.